 Your question does not have enough information to properly answer.
 What "money" are you receiving?
 Do you mean child support?
 Government assistance?
 What is he in jail for, and how long will he be there?
-No matter what, you should contact an experienced family law attorney in your area to...Read more »
+No matter what, you should contact an experienced family law attorney in your...Read more »

 The father doesn't get to see the child nor has he seen the child since she was 2 yrs old and the maternal grandfather filed abandonment charges against the father.
 The grandfather has temporary custody.

 When you say "sign his rights over", do you mean to terminate his rights to the minor child, or to establish a guardianship over the child.
-If you mean to terminate his parental rights, that is a complicated process that you should hire an experienced family law attorney to assist you with.
-If...Read more »
+If you mean to terminate his parental rights, that is a complicated process that you should hire an experienced family law attorney to assist you...Read more »

 It all depends upon what the Court believes is in the "best interests" of the minor child.
 As you can imagine, there are a million different facts which can influence whether living with you or your husband is in the "best interests" of the minor child.
-That you have been the primary caregiver is...Read more »
+That you have been the...Read more »

 It is unclear from your questions as to whether you have a formal custody order established or not as to the subject child.
 If you do not have a formal custody order, both you and your wife (assuming you are presently married and gave birth to the child during your marriage) have equal rights and...Read more »

 Is he still able to have visitation rights?
 Also, doesn't he suppose to notify me if he changes jobs?
 I really don't even know if he has one anymore.
-We also had a legal separation done in 2008, he was jobless then bit was ordered in the agreement when he got a job he was to pay child support which...
+We also had a legal separation done in 2008, he was jobless then bit was ordered in the agreement when he got a job he was to pay child...
 Read more »